eswar2627/Eswar_dev/README.md

 * Responsive UI suitable for desktop and mobile
 * Secure handling of secrets using environment variables
 * Cloud-based media storage (no local media dependency)
-* Deployment-ready for Railway (or similar platforms)
+* Deployment-ready for Render (or similar platforms)

 ---